myksb1223/notes/Synchronize timetables & subjects.md

 ```
 We just get 4 columns' datas from server.
 So we using `INSERT OR REPLACE INTO` query!

+##### Subject
 After that, we change subject add function when users search subjects.
 In previous verison, users have to wait the processing finished.
 But now nothing waits to do.
 All functions do in main controller or activity.

 There are three processes we have to change.
 One is adding subject.
 Another is editing subject. the other is deleting subject.

-These processes are also same with search.
+These processes are also same with subject search.

-#####Note
-All processes must proceed in order.
-In other words, you can proceed subjects synchronize after completing timetables synchronization.
+`status` field will be changed to 2 in delete process and 1 in edit process.

+##### Timetable
+In previous version, timetables are not synchronized to server.
+So changed datas are not saved in server.
+Many users have asked us why timetable infomation is not same with before.
+But now all information can be saved.

+Timetable is also processed same ways in subject.
+But There is one thing we have to work.
+That is timetable background synchronization.

+We will save a background to Amazon `S3`.
+So we have to add the function of that.

+The function was writed down in `Send image to S3`.

 ***
 ### Server